co2-git/francois-developer/README.md

 # Build

-Builds the code for production (compiling LESS files). *Note*: this is done by default before starting the server for production.
+Builds the code for production.

     npm run build